oleg-alexandrov/PolyView/Readme.md

    anno 10.5 20.4 0.5
    anno 20.2 20.4 0.8
    ```
-By default a dynamic color scale is used.
+By default, a dynamic color scale is used.
 The color scale is adjusted to the maximum and minimum value inside the current view.
-User can set a fixed color scale by the command line option `-cs 0 0.5' before the file name.
+A fixed color scale can be set with the command line option `-cs 0 0.5' before the file name.

 ### polyview -sa -ha -cs 0 1 data.txt
 <p align="center" width="40%">